Instant Pot Short Ribs & Mashed Potatoes (at the same time!)

 You guys!
 I’m really excited to share this recipe with you.
 It’s the perfect Valentine’s Day dinner.
 Pour a glass of wine and enjoy some time in the kitchen with your special someone.
 It’s also the perfect weekend meal, when you want to take a little more time to savor and enjoy the process of cooking.

 These are much quicker than traditional beef short ribs, but they’re still a recipe you want to pour a little love and time into.
 It’s a special cut of meat, a little pricier, a little richer and more indulgent than other cuts.
+The ribs will melt in your mouth!

 About these Instant Pot Short Ribs